Ocean Health.

 According to the Food and Agriculture Organisation (United Nations, 2025), 35.5% of global marine fish stocks are overfished and 64.5% are harvested at or near their maximum sustainable limit.

 Traditional omega‑3 supplements rely on fish or krill oil — industries associated with overfishing and by‑catch.
-Fish oils also show considerable variability in purity and contaminant levels.
-A 2022 analysis of fish‑oil supplements identified several products with measurable heavy metals, including one sample with more than ten times the acceptable lead (Pb) limit.
+These oils also show considerable variability in contaminants.
+A 2022 analysis of fish‑oil supplements identified several products with measurable heavy metals, including one sample with more than ten times the accepted lead (Pb) limit.

 Omega-3, and many other marine nutrients can be produced responsibly on land, through algae cultivation or synthetic production, resulting in clean, responsible nutrition.